esl/MongooseIM/doc/developers-guide/Error-log-tracking.md

 Suites without `max_unexpected_errors_logged` are not checked.

+## Multi-node collection

+The hook collects errors from all reachable MongooseIM nodes (`mim`, `mim2`, `mim3`, `fed`, `reg`) using a push-mode design:

+- A single **sink** (`cth_error_report_sink`, a gen_server) runs on
+  the test runner.
+It owns one ETS table that holds every error entry from every node, keyed by a global monotonic sequence.
+- A **logger handler** (`log_error_collector`) is injected on each reachable MIM node.
+For every error-level event it sends a `{log_entry, Node, Level, Msg, Meta}` Erlang message to the sink using `[noconnect, nosuspend]` (a slow or disconnected runner cannot back-pressure logging).
+- The sink calls `net_kernel:monitor_nodes(true)` and re-injects the handler automatically when a watched node comes back up (`nodeup`).
+Accumulated entries on the sink are unaffected by node restarts -- only the brief window between a node's death and the re-injection of the handler loses error entries.

+Each error entry includes the originating node (in the `meta` map), so reports show which node logged each error.
+Expected error patterns apply to all nodes -- a single `expect` declaration matches errors regardless of which node produced them.

+**Limitation:** errors logged during the brief boot window between a MIM node's restart and re-injection of the logger handler may be lost.
+This window is on the order of seconds, not the rest of the suite.

 ## Parallel groups

 For parallel test groups, per-testcase error tracking is not possible because